rkhan570/dataviz-project-template-proposal/README.md

 Here is a link to the [visualization](https://vizhub.com/rkhan570/3e4ba018c8c1434baf03c6f56a945c0b?mode=embed)

-### Bubble Chart (11/7)
+### Bubble Chart
 This visualization displays the top 10 highest grossing movies in the dataset as a bubble chart.
 The size and the color of the bubble chart reflects whether the movie in question grossed high or low.
 Each bubble represents one of the 10 movies.
 When you hover over the bubbles, you can find out information about the movie such as its title, director's name, amount grossed, and its rating.
 This visualization helps to really contextualize the amount of money made by these movies and is a really quick tool to use when wanting to see information about the best selling movies.
 ![image](https://github.com/user-attachments/assets/b3270495-016a-426f-b073-567754e2d476)

 Here is a link to the [visualization](https://vizhub.com/rkhan570/e8e436f75cd34cfc9b1f69c3cdd7a1ec?mode=embed)

-### Stacked Bar Chart (11/14)
+### Stacked Bar Chart
 This visualization displays the top 20 movies and their IMDB score vs. their Meta Scores.
 Each bar represents a movie split into two segments: the upper segment (in red) represents the Meta Score and the lower segment (in blue) represents the IMDB Rating.
 A legend on the right side provides an interactive feature; hovering over "IMDb Rating" or "Meta Score" highlights the corresponding sections across all bars, making it easy to see how each score contributes to the overall rating for each film.
 This design visually emphasizes differences between IMDb and Meta scores, offering insights into rating trends and discrepancies among top-rated movies.

 ![image](https://github.com/user-attachments/assets/0482fc10-3fdf-4e60-91ff-da3ce7ab715e)

 Here is a link to the [visualization](https://vizhub.com/rkhan570/7872ef88c8db4825a18b0527a9fc22f6?mode=embed)

-### Heat Map (11/21)
+### Heat Map
 This visualization represents the correlation between movie release years and their certification categories, offering a clear and interactive way to explore trends over time.
 Each cell in the heatmap corresponds to the amount of movies for a specific year-certification pairing.
 A brush selection tool allows users to select ranges of cellss and provides information about the total number of movies.
 ![image](https://github.com/user-attachments/assets/dbe37e90-bff6-4251-9925-ba656ba6bb67)
 ![image](https://github.com/user-attachments/assets/d5683e07-6cec-4d21-8807-523524ce2794)

 Here is a link to the [visualization](https://vizhub.com/rkhan570/8a154de6e8864bc0b0e93ba281124fa0?edit=files&file=viz.js&tabs=viz.js%7Eindex.js)

 ## Milestones
 Here is a tentative schedule for the project's progress:
-* Week 1: Time series chart for movie ratings over time and bar chart for number of movies released per year.
+* Week 1:Exploratory Visualizations and Initial Setup
-* Week 2: scatter plot of ratings vs. runtime and bar chart for average rating per genre
+* Week 2: Scatter plot and general insights
-* Week 3: bar chart of gross earnings per genre and bubble chart of movie ratings per director
+* Week 3: Revenue insights and genre exploration
-* Week 4: bubble chart of gross earnings vs. ratings and bar chart of top 10 highest grossing movies
+* Week 4: Revenue vs. Ratings and highlight top grossing movies.
-* Week 5: heatmap of certification trends overtime and stacked bar chart of meta score vs. IMDB ratings
+* Week 5: Certification Trends and Stacked Ratings
-* Week 6: Pie chart of genre distributions and fine tuning and adding advanced interactions
+* Week 6: Advanced Insights and Polishing
-* Week 7: final polishing and presentations
+* Week 7: Final polishing and presentations